saintedlama/bumm/README.md

 Model validators are specified after property name and type in plain mongoose syntax.
 In case no type is specified the property will be of type string.

 Mongoose types 'String', 'Number', 'Date', 'Buffer', 'Boolean', 'ObjectId', 'Array' are supported.
+Additionally the types 'DateTime' and 'Textbox' are supported which result in a datetime html 5 input tag and a textbox tag.
 Types are case insensitive.

 Now start `node app.js` and navigate your browser to `http://localhost:3000/tests`